2008 Webby Awards

-The 12th annual 2008 Webby Awards were held on June 10, 2008 and emceed by SNL head writer Seth Meyers and help at Cipriani, a massive banquet hall in Manhattan's financial district.
+The 12th annual 2008 Webby Awards were held on June 10, 2008 and emceed by SNL head writer Seth Meyers and held at Cipriani, a massive banquet hall in Manhattan's financial district.
 The Webby Film and Video Awards were held on June 9 at Skirball Center for the Performing Arts and were hosted by Judah Friedlander.
 The awards were judged by the International Academy of Digital Arts and Sciences, and winners were selected from over 10,000 entries.
 Lorne Michaels was honored with a lifetime achievement award.